karmaniverous/stan/docs-src/the-stan-loop.md

   - `stan patch --check` (validate only; writes to sandbox).
 - On failure, STAN writes a compact FEEDBACK packet and (when possible) copies it to your clipboard—paste it back into chat to get a corrected diff.

+## 4) Handoff (start a new thread)

+Sometimes you need a fresh chat (for example, when the context window is exhausted or you’re switching clients).
+To preserve continuity without re‑explaining the project:

+1. In your current chat, ask STAN for a “handoff” (e.g., “handoff for next thread”).
+2. STAN returns a single self‑identifying code block that contains:
+   - Project signature (package name, stanPath, node range)
+   - Current state from the latest run (Build/Test/Lint/Typecheck/Docs/Knip)
+   - Outstanding tasks / near‑term focus
+   - Assistant startup checklist (what STAN should do first next thread)
+3. In the new chat:
+   - Paste the handoff block as the first message.
+   - Attach the latest `.stan/output/archive.tar` (and `archive.diff.tar` if present).
+   - STAN will verify the signature, load the prompt from the archive, and execute the startup checklist.

+Note: If you paste an existing handoff block into an ongoing chat, STAN treats it as input (it will not generate a new handoff unless you explicitly ask).

 ## Rinse and repeat

 - Return to step 1 and continue until the feature is complete, CI is green, and the plan (`.stan/system/stan.todo.md`) is up‑to‑date.
 ## Why this loop?

 - Reproducible context: all inputs to the discussion are deterministic (source snapshot + text outputs).